Is a Nonprofit LLC Possible?

 Minnesota collects a $155 filing fee for expedited service in person and a $135 fee if submitted by mail.
 On the other hand, Kentucky requires a $40 filing fee to form a nonprofit LLC.

-How to form a nonprofit LLC?
+How to Form a Nonprofit LLC?

 Forming a nonprofit LLC involves more steps than starting its for-profit counterpart.